alejonext/Apache2Redirects/README.md

 ## Options

-* `redirect`: Is a URL, the redirections
+* `source`: Is a `object` with url or elements to redirect
 * `flags` : Is flags in RegExp
 * `next` : Is the result when is NOT in file redirections
 * `useRedirect` : Use `res.redirect` the expressjs
-* `check` : Is a function, is return a Boolean, and arguments is the Headers of the file.
+* `check` : Is a functions, is return a Boolean, and arguments is the Headers of the file.

 That's all!!